Update Statement

 #![allow(unused)] fn main() { let filter = cond(strength.greater_than(5)).and(strength.less_than_or_equal(15)); let update_weapons_with_filter = update::<Weapon>(Weapon::table()) .content(Weapon { name: "Oyelowo".to_string(), created: Utc::now(), ..Default::default() }) .where_(filter) .return_many(db.clone()) .await?; }

-In the above example, the update
+In the above example, the update statement updates all Weapon objects that

 meet the specified filter condition with the new values.